hootsuite/atlantis/README.md

 Terraform doesn't support interpolations in backend config so you will not be able to use `session_name = "${var.atlantis_user}"`.
 However, the backend assumed role is only used for state-related API actions.
-Any other API actions will be performed using the main assumed role and will have the session named as the GitHub user.
+Any other API actions will be performed using the assumed role specified in the `aws` provider and will have the session named as the GitHub user.

 ## Glossary
 #### Project